 Use the paintbrush to apply orange paint to one thumb and press the thumb on the paper to make a thumbprint.

 Do this 30 times to create 30 tigers.

 Once the paint is dry, use the orange marker to add ears and a tail to each tiger.
 Use the black marker to add stripes and faces.

-We decided to add the book’s title to the center of our craft.
+Want to go further?
+Use a marker to add the book’s title to the center of your craft.